WRITE A REVIEW

 Misnamed: definitely delivers as a foundation and not a TM.
 Shades tend to oxidize and darken post-application as skin warms up.
 Sits on top of skin creating a 'made-up' look.
 Prone to transferring.
 What's to like?

+This is a "best product" on Beautypedia, so I bought a tube at Nordstrom, as I was looking for a light coverage foundation with spf that would leave my skin feeling slightly hydrated.
+This fit the bill perfectly.
+I was told that this is a NEW FORMULA AS OF MID-2011, so perhaps some of the older reviews here might not be applicable.
+I have very pale skin and was matched to the "Alabaster" shade, which matches me perfectly.
+It dries to a nice matte, yet SLIGHTLY dewy finish and looks ridiculously natural.
+It's really just what I was looking for.
+I look like I don't have foundation on, and like I have gorgeous skin.
 It's a little on the expensive side, so I didn't want to use a sponge or brush to apply it.
 It would probably blend best with a slightly damp sponge, but I use my fingers.
 It doesn't have much "slip" to it, so it doesn't spread as silky and smooth as other foundations, but that also means that it has great staying power and doesn't melt off my face.
 I got the hang of the texture and find it works best to put a dime-sized amount in my left palm and use the fingers of my right hand to dot and blend it in.
 Once it's blended it looks lovely and I will definitely buy again, especially because of the broad-sspectrum spf.
 Love!

 the TM i have has an spf15. it is fairly pricey (~$40) but it leaves a fairly matte finish which I really like especially in the summer.
 It also provides decent coverage and evens out my skin tone well.